The Kimberley, Australia | June/July 2025

 Day 4: – Darwin – out to sea – Fri, 27 Jun 2025 | Welcome Aboard

 Darwin is far greener and cosmopolitan than expected.
 Lots of cafes, public art, parks and boutiques.
-Catching the bus back some of us took a taxi down to the Port and others walked down the Downtown Precinct and its unique vibe.
-The ship was late in boarding however once all the official stuff was over we were all greeted warmly and escorted to our cabins.
+Catching the bus back, some of us took a taxi down to the Port and others walked down the Downtown Precinct with its unique vibe.
+The ship was late in boarding however once all the official stuff was over, we were all greeted warmly and escorted to our cabins.
 Welcome drink, safety drill and our first briefing – done, done and done.
 After dinner the ship left the port on our eastward journey along the coastline.

 Day 5: King George River – Fri, 28 Jun 2025 | Rock Cliffs & Waterfalls

-After lunch we disembarked in our group – our group was Ospreys – and we were off on our zodiacs up the King George River to the distance waterfall.
-Along the way we stopped to spy Ospreys, crocodiles, herons and a dingo The river was walled by tall stacks of sedimentary rocks painted with stained of ochre, black, white and grey.
-Some of the stacks and crumbled into the water and were bleached white and pink.
-The waterfalls at the end of our ride thumbling down the cliff face they splashed from one facet to another.
+After lunch we disembarked in our group – our group was Ospreys – and we were off on our zodiacs up the King George River to the distant waterfall.
+Along the way we stopped to spy Ospreys, crocodiles, herons and a dingo The river was walled by tall stacks of sedimentary rocks painted with stains of ochre, black, white and grey.
+Some of the stacks had crumbled into the water and were bleached white and pink.
+The waterfalls at the end of our ride tumbled down the cliff face, splashing from one rocky facet to another.
 The highlight of the day was having a waterfall shower under both falls.
 Surprising one was warmer than the other.
-It was fast (and chilly ride back for those of us who were wet).
+It was fast (and a chilly ride back for those of us who were wet).
 Wonderful to have a hot shower and warm cabin when we got back.

 Day 6: Vansittart Bay and Jar Island – Sat, 29 Jun 2025 | Plane Crash & Rock Art

 The plane ran out of fuel during WWII and crash landed on the salt pan.
-Amazing that all aboard walked away and everyone was rescued within 2 days.
-The bush had grown around the wreckage so on our way back to the landing site we say termite mounds, baobab tree, fresh flowers (it been a very wet wet) and signs of the free range cattle.
+Amazing that all on board walked away and everyone was rescued within 2 days.
+The bush had grown around the wreckage so on our way back to the landing site we say termite mounds, baobab trees, fresh flowers (it been a very wet) and signs of the free range cattle.

-Back on board the ship was moved to nearby Jar Island for out afternoon excursion to the rock art.
-Gwion Gwion style.
-Strange, elongated shapes with elaborate hair gear are orange against the ochre rock.
-It certainly was a beautiful day with the turquoise sea, white sandy beaches the painted rocks and the azure sky.
+Back on board, the ship sailed to nearby Jar Island for our afternoon excursion to the rock art – Gwion Gwion style.
+Strange, elongated shapes, adorned with elaborate hairpieces, stand out in vivid orange against the ochre rock.
+It certainly was a beautiful day with the turquoise sea, white sandy beaches, the painted rocks and the azure sky.

-PS Jar Island is named after pottery found here – we didn’t see any.
+PS Jar Island is named after pottery found here – but alas, we didn’t see any.

 Dinner was a riot as we teased Edwin our waiter and celebrated his un-birthday.